ialbert/pepaln/README.md

 The `*` above indicates a region that is not covered.
 In addition they wanted to display different peptides with colors as well.

-I was unable to locate a tool that fulfills this need, hence I wrote this package.
+I was unable to locate a tool that has a similar functionality, hence I wrote this package.

 ## Input data